Travel Budget Calculator

 Enter base trip costs

-Input your overall transportation cost and your estimated daily or nightly base amounts for accommodation, food, activities, and miscellaneous spending.
+Input your overall transportation cost and your estimated daily base amounts for lodging, food, activities, and miscellaneous spending.

 2. 2